jboss-developer/jboss-eap-quickstarts/CONTRIBUTING.md

         git fetch upstream

 6. Create a new topic branch to contain your new quickstart, features, changes, or fixes using the `git checkout -b  <topic-branch-name> upstream/master` command.
+If you are fixing a Bugzilla or JIRA, it is a good practice to use the number in the branch name.
+For new quickstarts or other fixes, try to use a good description for the branch name.
 For example:

+        git checkout -b Bz-98765432 upstream/master
+        git checkout -b JDF-9876543 upstream/master
-        git checkout -b helloworld-fix upstream/master
+        git checkout -b add-xyz-quickstart upstream/master

 7. Contribute new code or make changes to existing files.
 Make sure that you follow the [General Guidelines](#general-guidelines) below.